WisdomE21/alx-zero_day/0x03-git/README.md

-Its great repeating this task >README.md cat README.md echo Its great repeating this task
+Its great repeating this task
+Solid stuff